 We're being flooded with information right now about the risks of COVID-19, and our duty to do as we’re told by public health officials because if we don’t “stay home” our ‘fellow citizens may pay the price’.
 Press conferences.
 Fliers in the mail.
 Businesses shuttered.
 Emergency alerts on our phone.
 Tape marks on the sidewalks.
 Waiting your turn to enter a store.
 It’s impossible to miss.

 The barrage of rapidly changing information can be difficult to keep up with let alone process and integrate.
 People are confused and many are afraid.
-People are quick to judge because it makes them feel superior and safe.
+People are quick to judge because it makes them feel safe.
 While on the one hand government officials use warm reassuring tones to tell us they have our back, they simultaneously use language that attempts to shame us into compliance with public health directives.
 The not so subtle subtext is that any individual failure to comply could lead to blood on our hands and this leaves many kind hearted people terrified they're going to do "something" wrong.
 We’re hearing messages that it is our “duty” to do as we’re told, and that we should be grateful all we have to do is stay home, because our grandfathers had to go to war.
 We’re told that they know it’s “hard” but we need to do it anyway.

 For some people and families though, this situation we're in is so much more than "hard".
 For some people, staying locked in their home is more risky and even life threatening than COVID-19 is.
 Safety from COVID-19 isn't the only safety people need.
 And just because a "threat" exists in the world, that in no way reduces or negates the very real threats people live with every day in the form of domestic violence, abuse, addictions, poverty, and mental health struggles just to name a few.
 These threats are genuine but below the surface of the 'fight against COVID-19' and so remain largely hidden.